matloff/R-vs.-Python-for-Data-Science/README.md

 The Tidyverse was developed with the express goal of redefining R.  This was done without collaborating with the R Core Team, the official body that develops R.  Thus it was inevitable that a bifurcation of the language would ensue.
-RStudio, a commercial entity with large financial resources, has aggressively promoted the Tidyverse, making the bifurcation a reality.
+RStudio/Posit, a commercial entity with large financial resources, has aggressively promoted the Tidyverse, making the bifurcation a reality.

-I've been an enthusiastic supporter of RStudio since their very beginning, back when the IDE was still in beta.
+I've been an enthusiastic supporter of RStudio/Posit since their very beginning, back when the IDE was still in beta.
 Their work in promoting R, especially in terms of developing work environments, e.g. with Rmarkdown and Quarto, has been absolutely outstanding.
 I make frequent